Abhinandan-Purkait/covidtracker-teslacoil/README.md

 - We even have included a few preventive measures to explain the audience what can be done to avoid this.
 - There is also a dedicated application which can track and predict the chances of a person being infected in term of probability.
 - We have made sure that users have complete satisfaction using this website and have the complete knowledge and awareness needed.
+- We have a dedicated chatbot in our website which can check whether you are infected or not **Do Check This Out !**.

 ### Solution Description